 Split is a large city, but you’d never know that once you enter the Diocletian Palace, Split’s old town.
 Walk along the Riva, the waterfront promenade, and enter the Palace through one of its four gates.

 Split’s Diocletian Palace is a UNESCO World Heritage site.
-It’s not just one building, it’s the entire old town.
+It’s not just one building, it’s pretty much the entire old town.
 With many squares, a labyrinth of streets, and a cathedral complex, Diocletian’s Palace is both unique and gawkworthy.

 If you are planning to visit Split on your own, you might want to invest in a guided tour of the palace, for an efficient walk through the must-not-miss parts of the complex and some interesting context for what you are viewing.